Monday, November 27, 2023

 Twenty years.
 Thirty years.

-Or it could be just one more moment, one more day, or one more month.
+Or it could be just one more moment, one more day, or another month.

 There is no way of telling what it would be.
 It is perhaps something one does not want to know either.